stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 Carry has the value one if the Carry flag is set, or zero if it is not.

 When starting an addition operation, we must first ensure that the Carry flag is not set.
 When adding multi-byte values, we must also not update the state of the Carry flag as we proceed to add the byte pairs.
-This way any carry bit generated as a result of adding one pair of bytes will get carried over into the next pair of bytes.
+This way any carry bit generated as a result of adding one pair of bytes gets carried over into the next pair of bytes.

 ### Subtracting binary values